sarchak/MachineLearningNotebooks/README.md

       * Feature Union
       * Metrics useful for classification.

+    * Predicting height of an user: In this jupyter notebook we will start with a very simple problem of predicting the height of the user using the weight, age and sex.
+      *  Simple linear model
+      *  Linear model with non linear interactions
+      *  Random Forest
+      *  GridSearch to find the best parameters

 Do you have a problem which can be solved with Machine Learning / AI?
 [Get in touch](https://goo.gl/forms/lRQCP0EZcnd5OUGx2)